opus1993/pubrepo/content/post/2022-04-07-data-evangelist-part-21/index.md

 > [Your mission, should you choose to accept it](https://www.imdb.com/title/tt2381249/), is to tell 2 positive focused stories and write 3 positive focused recognitions each and every week.

-This is going to be harder than it looks on the surface.
+This is going to be harder than it looks on the surface, and will require practice.
 If I take this goal seriously, I am certain to become a better person and a better professional.
 It might or might not move the needle on "annual" performance goals (set in April, assessed in October :star: ).
 Whatever prompted you to read this short blog post, I hope that you come away with a handful of useful insights for your own work.
 Your feedback is welcome.

 ----